- Everett Public Schools

 - The 2026 Education Levy and School Construction Bond combined estimated tax rate is lower than the estimated tax rate for the 2022 Education Levy and the Capital/Technology Levy of $4.08 per $1,000 AV

-- The 2026 combined estimated tax rate is lower than the 10-year historical average
+- The 2026 combined estimated tax rate is lower than the 10-year historical average and lower than the estimated rate from the voter-approved 2022 levies, which was $4.08

 Frequently Asked Questions